ybaher/raisin_classification/CODE_OF_CONDUCT.md

 - And other conduct which could reasonably be considered inappropriate in a professional setting

 ## Enforcement
-Any behaviour, comments, and acions that infringe upon this code of conduct shall be reported to the intructor and they will
+Any behaviour, comments, and acions that infringe upon this code of conduct shall be reported to the intructor and they will respond in a way they deem appropriate to the circumstances.
+The project contributors shall maintain confidentiality with regard to the reporter of an incident.